luigicesarini/2022_resilience/README.md

 ### Data

 *Remapping*
+Done for 8 CPM models (CNRM,ETH,HCLIMcom,ICTP,MOHC,KIT,KNMI,CMCC), precipitation and wind module.
+For:
+- Historical
+- Evaluation
+- Rcp 2.6, 8.5

+And for evaluation also done for some WRF model

+*Bias Correction*

-It is currently done for 5 CPM models (CNRM,ETH,HCLIMcom,ICTP,MOHC) Problems with:
+Done for 8 CPM models (CNRM,ETH,HCLIMcom,ICTP,MOHC,KIT,KNMI,CMCC)
-- KIT: problem with corner coordinates
-- KNMI: original files seems to be HCLIMcom and not KNMI
-- CMCC: problem with missing coordinates
+For:
+- Historical
+- Evaluation
+- Rcp 2.6, 8.5

+For precipitation with the exception of Evaluation also done for wind module.

 *Data Collection*

 > Reanalysis
 - CMCC VHR-REA 2.2km (precipitation done for triveneto).
 Problem wth size of files for entire north Italy
 - SPHERA 0.2°(Currently getting them from INES)
 - COSMO-REA2: all grib files for TP,u,v,T°,Gusts form 2007-2018.
-Missing 3 days specified in the email
+Missing 3 days specified in the email.
+Very hard projection systme.
+I cant get out of it.

 > Projection

-## To Do 03/02/2023

-*Data Collection*

-> Reanalysis
-- CMCC VHR-REA: Download other files
-- COSMO-REA2: regrid the grib files to common grid
-> Projection
-- CMCC: Download data from dds
-- CORDEX: Download  RCP4.5

-## Ideas

-Using generative adversiaral net (GAN) to create credible and reliable climate model realizations

-> **21/04/2023**
+> **23/09/2024**
+Times are a little dated, might have variation
 # **Time needed to run code**

 ## Bias correct the data for QDM,EQM